The Empty Man (film)

-The Empty Man is a 2020 supernatural horror film written and directed by David Prior in his feature directorial debut, based on Cullen Bunn and Vanesa R. Del Rey's graphic novel of same name published by Boom!
+The Empty Man is a 2020 supernatural horror film co-edited, written, and directed by David Prior in his feature directorial debut, based on Cullen Bunn and Vanesa R. Del Rey's graphic novel The Empty Man published by Boom!
 Studios.
-The film stars James Badge Dale, Marin Ireland, Stephen Root, Ron Canada, Robert Aramayo, Joel Courtney, and Sasha Frolova.
-It follows an ex-cop who, upon an investigation into a missing girl, discovers a secret cult.
+Starring James Badge Dale and Marin Ireland, it follows an ex-cop who, upon an investigation into a missing girl, discovers a secret cult.

-Originally filmed in August 2017 as an international co-production between the United States, South Africa, and France, the film received poor scores at test screenings and distributor 20th Century Fox lost faith in its commercial prospects.
+Originally filmed in August 2017 as an international co-production between the United States, South Africa, and United Kingdom, the film received poor scores at test screenings and distributor 20th Century Fox lost faith in its commercial prospects.
 The final product, theatrically released in the United States on October 23, 2020, was still considered a rough edit by Prior.
-The film initially received mostly negative reviews from critics and audiences at the time of its release.
-It also grossed under $5 million worldwide against a $16 million budget.
-Reception improved after the film came out on home media and streaming services, and it has since gained a cult following.
+Released in the midst of the COVID-19 pandemic, the film grossed $4 million worldwide against a budget of $16 million.
+It received mostly negative reviews from critics and audiences at the time of its release.
+Reception improved after home video and streaming service releases, and it was reported by some publications that The Empty Man gained a cult following.